aravindprasads/Code-review-tool-for-.c-.h-/README.md

 1) Copy the code_review.py and config.xml in your working directory

-2) To Run => python code_review.py config.xml  [git | all | file <file-name>]
+2) Run the tool using the command python code_review.py config.xml  [git | all | file <file-name>]

-       git              -   Take the files that are categorized by "Modified" and "newly created" in git database (Git status command) all              -   All the ".c" & ".h" files from the working directory file <file-name> -   Single specific file
+       Input file to the tool varies based on the below options git              -   Review the files that are categorized by "Modified" and "newly created" in git database (Git status command) all              -   Review all the ".c" & ".h" files from the working directory file <file-name> -   Review the specified file

 3) Errors are captured in a newly created file - "error_file" in same folder where command was executed.